metacontroller/metacontroller/examples/bluegreen/README.md

 ## BlueGreenDeployment

-This is an example LambdaController that implements a custom rollout strategy based on a technique called Blue-Green Deployment.
+This is an example CompositeController that implements a custom rollout strategy based on a technique called Blue-Green Deployment.

 The controller ramps up a completely separate ReplicaSet in the background for any change to the